typemill/typemill/content/2_for-writers/20-google-sitemap.md

 # Google Sitemap

 As of version 1.0.1, TYPEMILL creates a google sitemap in the cache folder.
-You can reach the sitemap with the url `https://yourwebsite.net/cache/sitemap.xml` and add the sitemap to the google search console.
+You can find the url for the sitemap in the system settings (basically it is something like `https://yourwebsite.net/cache/sitemap.xml`).
+Simply add the url to the google search console and you are donw.
 The sitemap will update once a day.
 You can also trigger a manual update with the F5 key (Windows) that refreshs the cache of your browser and the cache of TYPEMILL.